faloon/conan-simpleamqpclient/README.md

 ## Notes

-* probably used somebody else's template as a starting point, can't remember who or where
+* probably forked of [here](https://github.com/db4/conan-SimpleAmqpClient) some years ago
 * only shared lib
 * no tests
 * slightly boilerplatey